-- Accommodations for CETP teachers are provided and paid for by the host institution or the local government.
-In all but a few cases, housing is in private, furnished apartments within walking distance to the school.
+- Accommodations for CETP teachers are provided and paid for by the host institution or the government.
+In all but a few cases, housing is in private, furnished apartments within walking distance or near public transportation to the school.
 In a few cases, volunteers are housed in dormitories or in former caretaker's flats in the school building itself.
 While some flats are more comfortable and attractive than others, the school promises only to provide the bare essentials: heat, running water, working stove and fridge, functional bathroom, a bed or futon-style sofa, bedding and towels, and some pots, pans, plates, and silverware.
 Therefore, some CETP flats appear very

 Spartan at the start of the school year.
 The school is required to fix serious problems in the apartment immediately; however, the aesthetics of the apartment are up to you to either learn to live with, or invest your own money in redecorating.
 Keep in mind that you are being housed in an apartment that is MIDDLE CLASS by local standards, and that millions of Central Europeans consider this type of housing normal and comfortable.

 new way of life.
 Every day seemed

 me reflect on where my values and

 must be prepared to develop their own curricula

 and exercises to a large extent, depending on